anemily-machina/isotropy_transformers/README.md

 ## src/

 Currently just two files.
-One to reproduct the partition function results and a demo file to see how our faster cosine method works.
+One to reproduce the partition function results and a demo file to see how our faster cosine method works.

 Will probabily add more here, but if there's anything you'd like me to focus on let me know!